-The Shakespeare Institute is a research and postgraduate centre within the University of Birmingham.
-The library is a site library within Information Services and has been developed as a working collection for the Institute's members and also serves as the University's central resource for English renaissance literature as well as a collection used by UK and international Shakespeare scholars but welcomes anyone with research interests in the English Renaissance.
+The Shakespeare Institute has been developed as a working collection for the Institute's members and also serves as the University's central resource for English renaissance literature.
+The library is used by UK and international Shakespeare scholars but welcomes anyone with research interests in the English Renaissance.

-The Shakespeare Institute Library contains about 60,000 volumes (including 3,000 early printed and rare books), archives and manuscripts, and audio-visual collections.
-The library aims to collect every significant publication for the study of Shakespeare and Renaissance drama and the supporting collections cover literary, cultural, political, religious, and social history of the period.
+The Shakespeare Institute Library contains about 60,000 volumes, archives, manuscripts, and audio-visual collections.
+The library aims to collect every significant publication for the study of Shakespeare and Renaissance drama.
+The supporting collections cover literary, cultural, political, religious, and social history of the period.
 Significant research collections include:

 In addition to the physical holdings researchers have access to a range of the most powerful electronic databases for our subject.
 These include: